-- Device-ready electrode structures that exhibit up to tenfold increased electrochemical charge storage.
+- Device-ready electrode structures that exhibit up to 10-fold increased electrochemical charge storage.

-- Combination of high-performance electrode materials and aqueous electrolytes results in energy-storage devices that are low cost, safe to operate, environmentally benign, and have relevant energy and power density.
+- The combination of high-performance electrode materials and aqueous electrolytes, results in energy-storage devices that are:

 - Hybrid-electric systems